Low- or no-sugar-added fruit spreads

-Low and no sugar jams and jellies are becoming more popular as people are changing their diets and reducing their intake of sugar.
-Traditional jam and jelly recipes call for a substantial amount of sugar so that the products jelled, or thickened.
-The sugar also acted as a preservative, so the products could be stored for long periods of time without spoiling.
+Low- and no-sugar jams and jellies are becoming more popular as people are changing their diets and reducing their intake of sugar.
+Traditional jam and jelly recipes call for a substantial amount of sugar so that the products jell, or thicken.
+The sugar also acts as a preservative, so the products could be stored for long periods of time without spoiling.

-However, over the past few years, many commercial pectin products have been developed for successfully making low or no sugar fruit spreads at home.
-It's important to use on the commercial pectin products meant for low or no sugar rather than reducing the amount of sugar called for in regular jam and jelly recipes for the product to thicken.
+However, over the past few years, many commercial pectin products have been developed for successfully making low- or no-sugar fruit spreads at home.
+It's important to use one of the commercial pectin products meant for low or no sugar rather than reducing the amount of sugar called for in regular jam and jelly recipes for the product to thicken.

-Low-Methoxyl pectins are natural pectic substances derived from circuits fruits.
+Low-methoxyl pectins are natural pectic substances derived from circuits fruits.
 While regular pectins depend on sugar and acid to form a gel, low-methoxyl pectins form a bond with calcium ions in the absence of sugar and acid.
-The commercial pectin products on the market include a form of calcium in a sperate packet in the package.
-If purchased in bulk low-methoxyl pectin marketed in health food stores, you need to be sure to purchase both the pectin and the calcium product needed to mix with it.
-When using these products, it important to follow the manufacturer's directions that come with the product.
+The commercial pectin products on the market include a form of calcium in a separate packet in the package.
+If low-methoxyl pectin is purchased in bulk as marketed in health food stores, you need to also purchase both the pectin and the calcium product needed to mix with it.
+When using these products, it is important to follow the manufacturer's directions that come with the product.

-To make an all-fruit spread without added sugar, you can use concentrated, frozen, white grape or apple juice as the natural sweetener.
-For every 3 cups of crushed fruit or juice, and 1 cup of concentrated fruit juice.
+To make an all-fruit spread without added sugar, you can use concentrated, frozen white grape or apple juice as the natural sweetener.
+For every 3 cups of crushed fruit or juice, add 1 cup of concentrated fruit juice.
 The amount of concentrate can be adjusted to suit your taste.

 You'll need to read the labels on the fruit juice concentrate.
-Some products have fructose or other sweeteners added, where others are all-natural fruit juice.
+Some products have fructose or other sweeteners added, whereas others are all-natural fruit juice.
 Different brands also have different degrees of sweetness.

 When making fruit spreads thickened with Clear-Jel, make small batches and store in the refrigerator.